howest-mct/2023-2024-projectone-ctai-ViolettaNguyen1/Docs/Feedforward.md

 # Feedforward Conversations

-## Conversation 1 (Date: xx/xx/2024)
+## Conversation 1 (Date: 23/05/2024)

-Lecturer: Marie
+Lecturer: Marie Dewitte

 Questions for this conversation:

+- Question 1: What is the expected workflow of my project and how do I get started if I have a pretrained model?
+> There are three pre-trained model I have in mind: https://www.tensorflow.org/hub/tutorials/movenet; https://chuoling.github.io/mediapipe/solutions/pose.html; https://docs.ultralytics.com/tasks/pose/.

-- Question 1: What do I do with the 'Milestone01: Data annotation' and 'Milestone02: Model is being trained' assignments if I use an already pre-trained pose estimation model?
+- Question 2: What do I do with the 'Milestone01: Data annotation' and 'Milestone02: Model is being trained' assignments if I use an already pre-trained pose estimation model?

-- Question 2: Where do I get started, what should I do first?

 - Question 3: I feel like my title is too simple.
 Should I change it to a more fun one or will it be too much?

 This is the feedback on my questions.

-- Feedback 1: ?

-- Feedback 2: ?
+- Feedback 1&2: If using only one pretrained model, it will overfit to "wrong" videos too.
+This may get taken advantage of.
+The added value of the whole project is under question too if taking this route.
+A possible solution is to combine/retrain the three models.
+That way the milestones will be achieved as well.

-- Feedback 3: ?
+- Feedback 3: Leave it as it is.

 ## Conversation 2 (Date: xx/xx/2024)